0xInfty/Autoguided/README.md

 python ToyExample/toy_example.py train
 ```

-### Training the toy model with ACID
+### Training the toy model with AJEST

-This repository now contains an implementation of ACID as described by Udandarao, Parthasarathy et al in ["Active Data Curation Effectively Distills Large-Scale Multimodal Models"](https://arxiv.org/pdf/2411.18674).
-The joint batch selection function has been adapted from Evans, Parthasarathy et al's ["Guiding a diffusion model with a bad version of itself"](https://arxiv.org/abs/2406.17711).
+This repository now contains an implementation of JEST as described by Evans, Parthasarathy et al. on ["Guiding a diffusion model with a bad version of itself"](https://arxiv.org/abs/2406.17711).

-A toy model can be trained using ACID batch selection running...
+A toy model can be trained using autoguided JEST (AJEST) running...

 ```
 python ToyExample/toy_example.py train --acid